gferhpc/supercomputing.tue.nl/docs/documentation/steps/data/onedrive.md

 ## Setting up a connection to Microsoft OneDrive

 Once the Interactive Desktop session is ready, open a terminal.
-In the terminal, run the command `rclone config`.
+In the terminal, run the command `rclone_setup_onedrive`.

-It prompts you with a bunch of questions:

-- It shows "No remotes found -- make a new one" or list available remotes you made before
-    - Answer "n" for "New remote"
-- "name>" (the name for the new remote)
-    - Type "OneDrive" (or whatever else you want to call this remote)
-- "Storage>" (the storage type of the new remote)
-    - This should display a list to choose from.
-Enter the number corresponding to the "Microsoft OneDrive" storage type, which is "35".
-- "client_id>"
-    - Leave this blank (just press enter).
-- "client_secret>"
-    - Leave this blank (just press enter).
-- "Choose national cloud region for OneDrive."
-    - This should display a list to choose from.
-Enter the number corresponding to the "Microsoft Cloud Global" region, which is "1".
-- "Edit advanced config?"
-    - Type "n" for no
-- "Use auto config?"
-    - Answer "y" for yes
-- A web browser window should pop up allowing you to log into box.
+A web browser window should pop up allowing you to log into box.
 It is a good idea at this point to verify that the url is actually OneDrive before entering any credentials
   - Enter your TU/e email, Password and MFA
   - This should take you to the OSU login page.
 Login with your OSU credentials
   - Go back to the terminal once "Success" is displayed.
-- "Your choice>"
-    - Locate the drive you wish to use.
-    - Type "1" to use your personal or business OneDrive
-- "Choose drive to use"
-    - Locate the option: OneDrive (business)
-    - Type the number of the option
-- "Is this Okay? y/n>"
-    - Type "y" to confirm the drive you wish to use is correct.
-- "y/e/d>"
-    - Type "y" to confirm you wish to add this remote to rclone.
-- "Current remotes:"
-    - An remote of type "onedrive" should be avaiable.
-    - Type "q" to Quit

 Close the terminal (type `exit` of close the window) and end the Interactive Desktop (Left Click on your name in the upper right corner en choose "logout" the press "logout" button).